Latvians and Baltic Germans in Corner Brook, Newfoundland: The Baltic Teenagers and Children

 The Baltic children ranged in age from infants to teenagers (one family had another child born in Corner Brook).
 The older children had experienced life in Europe, and some have memories of the war and fleeing the Russians.
 Some have kept contact with friends they made in Germany.
-Learning English was more difficult for some who, now in their eighties, still speak with German or Latvian accents.
+Learning English was more difficult for some who, now in their eighties, still spoke with German or Latvian accents.
 The teenagers found school challenging at first.
-Some integrated well and had active social lives while being considered somewhat exotic.
-But most of them spent only a few years in Corner Brook and have only a tenuous connection to Newfoundland.
+Some integrated well and had active social lives, while being considered somewhat exotic.
+However, most of them spent only a few years in Corner Brook and have only a tenuous connection to Newfoundland.

-The younger children who received all or most of their education in Corner Brook schools integrated quite closely with the local children.
+The younger children who received all, or most of, their education in Corner Brook schools integrated quite closely with the local children.
 They came to school already fluent in English.
 But while they integrated well in the classroom and participated in extracurricular sports and activities, they were always identifiable and, to a certain extent, kept apart because of their names and the way they were socialized.
 At home they spoke German or Latvian, heard different stories, heard discussions about politics and world affairs from a different perspective, and experienced different customs.

-Almost all the Baltic children did well in school academically and among the immigrant parents there was an expectation that the children would seek higher education and look for opportunities in the rest of North America.
+Almost all the Baltic children did well in school academically; further, among the immigrant parents,there was an expectation that the children would seek higher education and look for opportunities in the rest of North America.
 A final diaspora began when, in their late teens, the Baltic children went to St. John's, Halifax, Fredericton, Montreal and Toronto to study.
 These young adults earned their higher degrees or practical diplomas, met their life mates, and most of them established themselves elsewhere in Canada or the United States.
 Their connection to each other and their Baltic heritage is becoming increasingly tenuous.

 Four Baltic children remained on the island and married Newfoundlanders; one in Corner Brook (Bernd Staeben) and two in St. John's (Heddy Peddle and Gunar Leja).
 Klaus Staeben (died in 2007) also married a Newfoundlander.
 Two girls (Ilga Leja and Susanne Hynes, née Rodsewicz) married Newfoundlanders and left the island to live in Halifax and Toronto.
 Several of the German families who came later have also remained in Newfoundland: Schultz, Dlugosch, Meiwald, Suske, Binder and Bachmann.